emilycheatham/p1_yoga_for_you/README.md

 ### Signup form processing

-Currently, on submission of the Sign-Up form, the data goes to the form dump, so the input is not being processed or stored.
-With the knowledge of SQL and Python, the input could be stored, processed, analysed and used to provide the user with a personalised quality experience.
+Currently, once the form on the Sign Up page is completed, it takes you to a thank you page.
+The data is not being processed or stored.
+This is also due to it being a fictional company.
+However, the data would ideally be stored, processed and analysed.
+Using this, online booking could be made with instant feedback, instead of having to wait for an e-mail response.
+This would make it more efficient for the compnay, and provide a more efficient and personalised quality experience for the user.

 ### Popup preview of Google Maps

-Currently, on the Meetups page, the location link leads the user to Google Maps.
-By including JS we could provide the user with the necessary information in a popup window without leaving the website.

-### Gallery aggregated from social media by hashtag

-Currently, the website does not have any gallery.
-The heart of Sofing is people, so having a gallery block on the Home page aggregated from social media might be a glorious live representation of the movement.
+In the wireframes, googlemaps was intetend to be placed in the footer.
+This was removed as I felt it would have been too large.
+This could be used in the About Us page, or as a pop up feature when the address in the footer is clicked on/hovered over.

+### Accessibility

+Whilst the lighthouse checks rated the accessibily in the 90's, there is still room for improvement.
+One of the suggestions was that background and foreground colours do not have sufficent contrast ratio.
+Therefore, I would intend on experimenting with changing these to improve this contrast futher whist still maintaining the colour scheme.
+I would use the site I found at the end of my project, Toptal [Colorfilter](https://www.toptal.com/designers/colorfilter/)to improve access for those with colour-blindness.

 ___